polymonster/pmtech/readme.md

 Follow work in progress:
 [Engine](https://trello.com/b/ciujzpUT) | [Editor](https://trello.com/b/PJ76qXKH/editor)

 A lightweight code base with powerful features that can be used for games, 3d and real-time applications.
-It offers cross platform support for osx, win32 and ios using OpenGL 3 and D3D11 renderers... with future plans for Linux, Metal, Vulkan and D3D12.

-Core systems such as rendering, audio and physics are handled asyncronously on consumer threads which process command buffers that are created on the user thread, the command buffer api's provide thread safe access to add commands or read data back from a consumer thread.
+Supported Platforms: windows, macos, linux (wip), ios (wip) Supported Renderers: Direct3D 11, OpenGL3.1+, OpenGLES3+

-The engine and toolkit are designed with simplicitiy in mind, c-style api's and data-oriented design are the philosophy behind this project, with minimal use of c++ features just for convenience.
+The engine and toolkit are designed with simplicitiy in mind, c-style api's and data-oriented design are the philosophy behind this project.
+Core systems such as rendering, audio and physics all have dedicated threads which process command buffers generated on the user thread.

 **Features**
 - Cross Platform - Renderer, Window, Audio, Memory, Timers, File System, Threads.